docker-library/docs/gcc/README.md

 It is not always appropriate to run your app inside a container.
 In instances where you only want to compile inside the docker instance, you can do something along the lines of the following.

-    docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp gcc gcc -o myapp myapp.c
+    docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp gcc:4.9 gcc -o myapp myapp.c

-This will add your current directory as a volume to the comtainer, set the working directory to the volume, and run the command `gcc -o myapp myapp.c` which will tell gcc to compile the code in myapp.c and output the executable to myapp.
+This will add your current directory as a volume to the container, set the working directory to the volume, and run the command `gcc -o myapp myapp.c` which will tell gcc to compile the code in myapp.c and output the executable to myapp.
 Alternatively, if you have a make file, you can instead run the make command inside your container.

-    docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp gcc make
+    docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp gcc:4.9 make

 # User Feedback